 - 1. Implement policies and procedures that encourage safe and orderly schools for all students, school staff and principals - 2.
 Protect the legal rights of school staff, principals, students and parents or guardians - 3.
-Be courteous, respectful and fair with students, parents or guardians, school staff and principals - 4.
-Provide a broad-based and varied curriculum to meet individual school needs - 5.
-Inform the community, students, parents or guardians, school staff and principals about policies of the Board of Education - 6.
-Ensure the protection of legal rights of students with disabilities - 7.
-Provide staff who are trained to meet the needs of students - 8.
-Provide support and professional development training to principals and school staff to help them support students - 9.
-Support principal and school staff in the fulfillment of their disciplinary responsibilities as defined by Newburgh Enlarged City School District - 10.
+Be open to active participation in resolving conflicts through a restorative process - 4.
+Be courteous, respectful and fair with students, parents or guardians, school staff and principals - 5.
+Provide a broad-based and varied curriculum to meet individual school needs - 6.
+Inform the community, students, parents or guardians, school staff and principals about policies of the Board of Education - 7.
+Ensure the protection of legal rights of students with disabilities - 8.
+Provide staff who are trained to meet the needs of students - 9.
+Provide support and professional development training to principals and school staff to help them support students - 10.
+Support principal and school staff in the fulfillment of their disciplinary responsibilities as defined by Newburgh Enlarged City School District - 11.
 Contact and involve parents or guardians on disciplinary issues